hed-hog/development/lib/libs/admin/README.md

 export class AppModule {}
 ```

-By importing the AdminModule, you gain access to all the functionality provided by the individual modules, making it easier to manage authentication, permissions, users, and more.
+By importing the AdminModule, you gain access to all the functionality provided by the individual modules, making it easier to manage authentication, permissions, user, and more.

 ---